muhammadarash1997/apitourism/README.md

 - JSON Web Token

 ## Usecases
-1. User were be able to register and login.
+1. There is service to register and login.
-2. User were be able to check in attendance.
+2. There is service to bookmark destination.
-    - Employee were be able to add activity.
+3. There is service to add the number of destination views.
-3. User were be able to check out attendance.
+3. There is service to give a rate to destination.
-4. User were be able to get destinations history by date.
+4. There is service to get nearby destinations by type, rating or popularity.
-5. User were be able to get destinations history.
+5. There is service to get all destinations.

 ## Code Structure
 The design contains several layers and components and very much similar to onion or clean architecture attempt.